sbsmith86/smartfolio/Planning/implementation-plan.md

 ## Overview

 This implementation plan follows **Option 2: Document-Powered Smart Profiles (8-10 weeks)** from the technical design.
-The plan focuses on building a professional platform where users can upload documents (resume/PDF), connect their LinkedIn/GitHub profiles, manage testimonials, and provide an AI-powered chat interface for visitors.
+The plan focuses on building a **candidate-centric platform** where professionals can consolidate all their career data (resumes, GitHub repos, LinkedIn profiles, project documentation, testimonials) into one intelligent, conversational profile that visitors can explore naturally.

+**Core Conversational Features:**
+- **Multi-Source Data Integration**: Unified ingestion from resumes, GitHub, LinkedIn, project docs, and testimonials
+- **Intelligent Knowledge Graph**: AI connects relationships between projects, skills, experiences, and achievements
+- **Natural Conversation Interface**: Visitors can ask questions about your career and get contextual, detailed responses
+- **Adaptive Responses**: AI tailors explanations based on what visitors are trying to understand about your background

-**Key Features:**
+**Key Technical Features:**
 - Email/password + Google OAuth authentication
 - Resume/PDF upload with text extraction and AI processing
-- LinkedIn/GitHub URL integration with basic verification
+- GitHub/LinkedIn integration for automatic profile data sync
+- Project documentation upload and processing
 - Testimonial management system with verification requests
-- Public chat interface with document-aware AI responses
+- Public chat interface for conversational career exploration
-- Vector embeddings for intelligent context matching
+- Vector embeddings for intelligent context matching and response generation

 ---